 A few takeaways from this.
 First, it looks like the scanning LED color change flips between blue and white.

-But you know what… where the hell does the red come from in this picture?
+But you know what… where the hell does the red come from in these pictures?

 On his face, and again on his thumb.
 I’m only seeing a strobe between blue and white, that red SMT LED on the side is nowhere near bright enough or directed enough, and I don’t see any other sources.
 Is it the button itself?